Asichurter/APISeqFewShot/README.md

 - **task.py**
 Some model-dependent task entity classes which integrates label space sampling, class-wise sampling(by generating class seeds for samplers), dataloader instantiation(use the batch making utility function in *utils/training.py*) and label normalization.
 It leaves a function *episode()* to be implemented for different models, which randomly samples a task from the dataset and returns the episode data as support/query set form.

+- **procedure.py**
+Detailed training procedures for different kind of models, such as fast-adaption based(MAML family), meta-loss-optimization based(mostly metric-based), infinite mixture prototypes based(IMP and our SIMPLE) and etc. These methods have varied ways to forward the model or compute the loss value, so they may have different implementaions.